w3c/wai-curricula/intro.md

 @@
 Explain the importance of responding to accessibility queries and complaints.
 Often issues can be addressed more easily than anticipated, and responsiveness demonstrates customer care.
 Introduce some of the strategies that can be used to prioritize issues and pursue interim repairs, which can become necessary when accessibility is not considered from the start of the design and development process.

+##### Learning outcomes

+* Understanding the importance of taking care of accessibility-related inquiries.
+* Acknowledging some of the strategies to prioritize issues and pursue interim repairs.

+##### Approximate duration.

+30 minutes.

+##### Suggested teaching methods

+**Presentational**: engage students with the ability to respond to accessibility inquiries.
+Encourage students to avoid treating accessibility-related inquiries as particular user problems but rather as something that might need a repair or fix on their side.
+Elaborate on how to prioritize issues, addressing first those who will have the highest impact in user experience.
+Comment on how answers and follow-ups are expected from users and that it is not a good practice to leave all the accessibility communications to automatic replies or catch phrases.
+##### Suggested activities

+##### Suggested homework

+##### Suggested teaching materials

 @@